 Please use “Phillips Charitable Foundation, Inc.” when referring to the organization.
 When including a description, please use the following:

 Phillips Charitable Foundation Inc., (PCF), founded in 2016, supports charitable organizations that provide a genuine impact in the lives of others by solving problems, removing obstacles, and leading to lasting solutions.
-Grant giving is focused in the areas of education, humanitarianism, and arts and culture.
-Through its grant giving, PCF aims to bring measurable improvements in the prosperity, health, and vitality of people and communities.
+Grant giving is focused in the areas of education and humanitarianism.
+Through its grant-giving, PCF aims to bring measurable improvements in the prosperity, health, and vitality of people and communities.
 To learn more, visit PhillipsGrants.org.

 We love to highlight the impact and accomplishments of our grantees on social media.
 We use Facebook, Twitter, and LinkedIn.
 If your organization uses any of these social media sites, you may want to connect with us.

 Mention us or tag us when sharing information about your grant.
 We’ll be sure to reciprocate by sharing the information.
 If your organization does not use these social media sites, now is a great time to consider signing up to share your news.

 We are always interested in capturing stories about the accomplishments of our grantees, especially as related to awarded grants.
 We write and publicize articles on our website and typically link them to our LinkedIn, Facebook, and Twitter pages.
 It’s a good opportunity for publicity for our grantees.
 If you have a story or accomplishment to share, please contact Jennifer Good by emailing inquire @ phillipsgrants.org.